renggli/esphome-elements/README.md

     ...
 ```

 Finally, define the `elements` configuration block.
 This is where you'll bring your display to life.
-Here's an example showing the default animation:
+Here's an example showing a default animation of the [custom element](#custom):

 ```yaml
 elements: